Camel Testing plugin

 Initialize tests

-The init command creates an empty test file that you can use as a starting point.
+Create an empty test file as a starting point:

 camel test init route-test.yaml